Most collapses don’t announce themselves. They keep their appointments.

 I wrote that.

-“And the ones who can carry it,” Leo said, voice aimed at the class, “will learn this early, your name is either clean, or it’s useful.”
+“And the ones who can carry it,” Leo said, voice aimed at the class, “will learn this early.
+Your name is either clean, or it’s useful.”

 Caps went up.
 Chairs scraped.
-The room rose.
+The gallery rose.
+Shawn stayed where he was.

 So this is how it works.